wilfredinni/python-cheatsheet/docs/cheatsheet/dictionaries.md

 ### pop()

-The `pop()` method removes and return an item based on a given key.
+The `pop()` method removes and returns an item based on a given key.

 ```python
 >>> wife = {'name': 'Rose', 'age': 33, 'hair': 'brown'}